Visco33/Carebit/README.md

 ***Step 6***
 * Copy the long key (this is your transaction ID) and the 1 or 2 at the end (this is your output index)
-* Pase these into the text document you created earlier as you will need them in the next step.
+* Paste these into the text document you created earlier as you will need them in the next step.
 ***

 # Section E: Connecting & Starting the masternode